willikay11/React-Native-Animations/README.md

 # React Native Skeleton Loading
-Skeleton loaders gives the user a perception that loading has taken a shorter period.
+Skeleton loaders give the user a perception that loading has taken a shorter period.

 ##  Installation
 ```